Why Vertical Videos Are the Best Format for Social Media

 person holding mobile phone

-In the past few years, there’s been a dramatic increase in the consumption of video content on social.
+In the past few years, there’s been a dramatic increase in the consumption of video content on social media.
 In fact, over 100 million hours of video are watched on Facebook per day.
 45% of people watch more than an hour of Facebook videos a week!

-Video also makes up a large portion of Instagram Stories.
+Video also makes up a large portion of Instagram Stories and Reels.
 VidMob’s State of Social Video states that over 70% of Instagram users watch Instagram Stories daily, and that number will continue to increase in the coming years.

 If businesses plan on using social video effectively, they’ll need to find ways to make it stand out.
 The very first step in optimizing your video to get more views is to film in a way that is friendly for your viewers.
 What is the most significant change we can make to achieve this?